SAP/ui5-tooling/docs/pages/ESSupport.md

 ### Spread Element

-Spread Elements can be used in all places except in following places.
+A `Spread Element` can be used in all places except in following places.

 #### Spread Element in `sap.ui.define` or `sap.ui.require`

-Spread Elements inside a `sap.ui.define` or `sap.ui.require` call are not supported.
+A `Spread Element` as a parameter in a `sap.ui.define` or `sap.ui.require` call is not supported.

 === "Supported"